amy@amyspeechlanguagetherapy.com

 • Some may call to use special techniques and devices such as Thermal Stimulation, Vital Stimulation, E-Stimulation, and/or use bio-feedback devices such as Surface Electromyography.

-It is important to note that some recent procedures claim to treat dysphagia but lack in evidence supporting this claim.
-Several of these devices look fancy to the patient who expects a device to do the work for them, yet, the device may be doing more damage than good.
-Logeman (2006) states there have been a number of experimental procedures described recently for improvement of motor control of swallow.
-None of these procedures has any experimental evidence to support its effectiveness.
-These procedures include myofascial release, designed to release any scar tissue or connective tissue inhibiting movement of structures in the pharynx; neuromuscular electrical stimulation (NMES), designed to improve the strength of muscle contraction during swallow; and deep pharyngeal neuromuscular stimulation (DPNS), designed to utilize reflexive activity in the pharynx to improve swallow.
+These procedures include using the following in places not meant for their for the use they were made for such as myofascial release, designed to release any scar tissue or connective tissue inhibiting movement of structures in the pharynx; neuromuscular electrical stimulation (NMES), designed to improve the strength of muscle contraction during swallow; and deep pharyngeal neuromuscular stimulation (DPNS), designed to utilize reflexive activity in the pharynx to improve swallow.
 The rationale for many of these procedures and their effectiveness are unclear.
 These types of procedures should be utilized with care until efficacy data are clearly identified.
 Humbert (2011) wrote the article Against E-Stim, however an opposing article For the use of E-Stim for Swallowing was in the same Journal of Perspectives.
+More recent research is examining the use of E-stim in conjunction with Dysphagia exercises.

 For a detailed description of the various therapy techniques go to Dysphagia Treatment